sxs-collaboration/spectre/docs/DevGuide/BuildSystem.md

 archive into the binary at the linking stage.

-Most of SpECTRE's Formaline is implemented inside the `tools/WrapLinker.sh` script.
+Most of SpECTRE's Formaline is implemented inside the `tools/WrapExecutableLinker.sh` script.
 Function declarations are provided in `Utilities/Formaline.hpp` and a small function that writes the source file to disk is defined in `Utilities/Formaline.cpp`.
-The first Formaline-related thing done in `WrapLinker.sh` is to archive everything in the source directory tracked by git.
+The first Formaline-related thing done in `WrapExecutableLinker.sh` is to archive everything in the source directory tracked by git.
 Once the archive is created we run `ld -r -b binary -o object.o src.tar.gz` (with unique names for `object.o` and `src.tar.gz` for each executable that is built to avoid name collisions) to generate an object file with the source file encoded from `_binary_src_tar_gz_start` to `_binary_src_tar_gz_end`.
 Next we write a C++ source file that defines a function `get_archive` to convert the byte stream into a `std::vector<char>`.
 We also encode the output of `printenv`, the various